-Fracture of the neck of the femur is an important injury for many reasons.
+Fractured neck of femur is an important injury for many reasons:

-- Fractures can occur in all age groups but the majority of are caused by falls in the elderly and the fracture usually occurs through osteoporotic bone.
-An understanding of fractured neck of femur requires an understanding of falls and osteoporosis.
+The majority of fractures are caused by falls in the elderly and the fracture usually occurs through osteoporotic bone.

-Emergency physicians do not need to know details of the surgical management of this condition but need to know enough about the principles of surgical management to advise patients and their relatives about the likely treatment and management.
-It is also common for patients to return to the ED with complications of fractures.
+Emergency physicians do not need to know details of the surgical management of this condition but need to know enough about the principles of management to advise patients and their relatives about the likely treatment and outcome.

 This review is based largely on two evidence-based guidelines by the British Orthopaedic Association (BOA) together with other groups in 2007 and by the Scottish Intercollegiate Guidelines Network (SIGN) in 2009.
 There are NICE guidelines on falls and on thromboprophylaxis .